luisfelipewb/PoTATO/README.md

 # PoTATO - A Dataset for Analyzing Polarimetric Traces of Afloat Trash Objects

 ## Description
+This repository contains the scripts and code for the paper [PoTATO: A Dataset for Analyzing Polarimetric Traces of Afloat Trash Objects](https://arxiv.org/abs/2409.12659) presented during the [ECCV24 TRICKY workshop](https://sites.google.com/view/eccv24-tricky-workshop/#h.h0s7c37d7fmm).
+It allows for easy replication of the experiments and supports research reproducibility.

 The PoTATO dataset contains more than 12k labeled plastic bottles with RAW polarimetric and color images.